Sayem0219/bellabeat_case_study/README.md

 # bellabeat_case_study
-This is a protfolio project.
-Here, Bellabeat wants some insight from a public datasets.
-By analzing that I recomendet how Bellabeat could take some markeing approach to apply those insight.
+This is a portfolio project.
+Here, Bellabeat wants some insight from public datasets, by analyzing that I recommended how Bellabeat could take some marketing approach to apply that insight.
-For analysis I used programming language R
+For analysis, I used the programming language R.